Kindred Biosciences, Inc. (KIN) CEO Richard Chin on Q4 2019 Results - Earnings Call Transcript

 Thank you, Richard.
 When Richard and I first discussed starting a company, developing innovative medicines for our pet family members, and a number of you on this call will recall me recounting this story, we agreed that biologics would need to be central to our approach.
 In fact, we were so convinced that biologics represented the future of veterinary medicine, that we waited nearly a decade to start KindredBio, until the cost of large molecules made sense for pet parents.

-With this clear vision, that biologics would one day dominate pet therapeutics, we set about building the capabilities that would make us a leader in this technically rigorous field.
+With this clear vision that biologics would one day dominate pet therapeutics, we set about building the capabilities that would make us a leader in this technically rigorous field.
 We hired world-class protein engineers, responsible for some of the most successful human drugs approved, and built a state-of-the-art biologic manufacturing facility with virtually end-to-end capabilities, all the while securing two small molecule approvals to show the potential of our business model early on.
 And that is why I'm confident that prioritizing and accelerating our innovative biologics candidates, while transitioning to a more capital efficient model for commercialization will position us even more strongly for future success.

 Turning to Mirataz, as Richard said, we view today's announcement as further validation of the value we have created in this product and as a company.
 By commercializing this product, we have learned that a much larger infrastructure is needed to change practice patterns when a generic is on the market.
 That being said, our team has done an outstanding job given their resources.
 In the quarter, we’ve recorded Mirataz revenues of $1.3 million with market penetration reaching 55%, and the reorder rate among purchasing veterinary clinics growing to 71%.
 Average order size continued to grow quarter-over-quarter.